m-labs/artiq/doc/manual/using_drtio_subkernels.rst

 In this case, without the preload, the delay after the core reset would need to be longer.
 Depending on the connection, the call may still take some time in itself.
 Notice that the method ``pulse_ttl()`` can be called both within a subkernel and on its own.

 .. note::
     Subkernels can call subkernels on any other satellite, not only their own.
 Care should however be taken that different kernels do not call subkernels on the same satellite, or only very cautiously.
 If, e.g., a newer call overrides a subkernel that another caller is awaiting, unpredictable timeouts or locks may result, as the original subkernel will never return.
-There is not currently any mechanism to check whether a particular satellite is 'busy'; it is up to the programmer to handle this correctly.
+There is no mechanism to check whether a particular satellite is 'busy'; it is up to the programmer to handle this correctly.

 Message passing
 ^^^^^^^^^^^^^^^